 The air inside your vehicle can be six times more polluted than the air outside

 Without proper filtration, the air inside the passenger cabin can be teaming with allergens, pollutants and other disgusting microbes.
 That suggests a significant health risk for children, the elderly and more than 40-million allergy-sensitive North Americans.

 Cabin air filters block airborne contaminants: pollen, dust, car exhaust, toxins, pollutants, allergens, wind-blown industrial soot, the smelly build-up caused by mold, mildew, algae and fungi and more.

 Try this simple car maintenance hack and you’ll never miss another oil change.

 Without a clean, functioning cabin air filter, microscopic contaminants are pushed into your car, much of it through vents.
 A dirty cabin air filter can degrade and potentially damage your vehicle’s heating and air conditioning systems.

-Don’t miss these ways you’re shortening the life of your car.
+Discover some surprising ways you’re shortening the life of your car.

-Cabin air filter replacement schedule
+Your cabin air filter replacement schedule

 Driving conditions will determine how often a cabin air filter needs replacing.
 Dirt roads, dusty areas and urban stop-and-go traffic shorten a cabin air filter’s life, Most vehicle manufacturers suggest cabin air filters be replaced every 12 months or 20,000 kilometres.

 Next, check out 10 often-overlooked services that can extend the life of your vehicle.